slugstack/slugstack-gradle-scratchpad/README.md

 # slugstack-gradle-scratchpad

-For random testing with gradle-based projects
+For random testing with gradle-based projects.